Johan Zoffany: Life and career

 He painted a number of 'conversation pieces' featuring a violoncello – the Cowper-Gore family, Sharp family, Morse and Cator family, and the family of Sir William Young.
 Around 1780, he painted a portrait of the octogenarian professional cellist and composer Giacomo Cervetto.

 In the later part of his life, Zoffany was especially known for producing huge paintings with large casts of people and works of art, all readily recognizable by their contemporaries.
 In paintings like The Tribuna of the Uffizi, he carried this fidelity to an extreme degree – the Tribuna was already displayed in the typically cluttered 18th-century manner (i.e. with many objects hanging in a small area, stacked high on the wall), but Zoffany added to the sense of clutter by having other works brought into the small octagonal gallery space from other parts of the Uffizi.

-Zoffany spent the years 1783 to early 1789 in India, where he painted portraits including the Governor-General of Bengal, Warren Hastings, and the Nawab Wazir of Oudh, Asaf-ud-Daula; an altarpiece of the Last Supper (1787) for St John's Church of England, Calcutta; and a vibrant history painting, Colonel Mordaunt's Cock Fight (1784–86) (Tate), described by historian Maya Jasanoff as ‘easily the liveliest illustration of early colonial India’.
-In the usual way, he sired several children by an Indian mistress, or ‘uppa-patni’.
+Zoffany spent the years 1783 to early 1789 in India, where he painted portraits including the Governor-General of Bengal, Warren Hastings, and the Nawab of Awadh, Asaf-ud-Daula; an altarpiece of the Last Supper (1787) for St John's Church, Calcutta; and a vibrant history painting, Colonel Mordaunt's Cock Fight (1784–86) (Tate), described by historian Maya Jasanoff as 'easily the liveliest illustration of early colonial India'.
+In the usual way, he sired several children by an Indian mistress, or 'uppa-patni'.
 Returning to England, he was shipwrecked off the Andaman Islands.
 The survivors held a lottery in which the loser (a sailor) was eaten.
 William Dalrymple describes Zoffany as having been "the first and last Royal Academician to have become a cannibal".

 Zoffany died in his home at Strand-on-the-Green on 11 November 1810.
 He is buried in the churchyard of St Anne's Church, Kew.